efemberg11/GeoModel_rmakhman/documentation/docs/fullsimlight/plugins/index.md

 - The first two classes `GenerateHitsStep` & `GenerateHitsEvent` will inherit from `G4UserSteppingAction` and `G4UserEventAction` respectively, since these contain the methods that are relevant for our purpose as discussed earlier.
 In general you will need one class for every type of User Action you decide to use.

-- The final class `GenerateHitsPlugin` is neccesary for defining the plugin and ***must have the same name as the name specified within the add_library command in the CMakeLists.txt file.*** This class will inherit from the `FSLUserActionPlugin` class, which is the abstract class provided by FullSimLight to allow it to interface with our custom defined User Actions.
+- The final class `GenerateHitsPlugin` is necessary for defining the plugin and ***must have the same name as the name specified within the add_library command in the CMakeLists.txt file.*** This class will inherit from the `FSLUserActionPlugin` class, which is the abstract class provided by FullSimLight to allow it to interface with our custom defined User Actions.
 This class must always be defined.

 - Finally the function `createGenerateHitsPlugin` is neccesary for properly loading in the plugin to FullSimLight and ***must always have the name create + name of plugin class.*** This function must always be defined.